-Whether you’re in business selling a service or product, are raising money for a cause close to your heart, or just want to sell a vision of a new way of relating to your partner, there’s going to be times when the ability to guide and influence others is an important tool in your toolkit.
+Whether you’re in business selling a service or product, are raising money for a cause close to your heart, or just want to “sell” a new idea to your romantic partner or your boss, there are always times when the ability to guide and influence others is an important tool in your toolkit.

 And there’s a good reason for that.
-If you’re a member of the One of many™ Community then chances are the reason you are “selling” is because you feel called to make a difference to others, or to the wider world, through the work that you do or the impact you want to make.
+You see, if you’re a member of the One of many Community then chances are the reason you are “selling” your product, idea or vision is because you feel called to make a difference to others, or to the wider world, through the work that you do or the impact you want to make.

 In other words: You care